 This post may contain affiliate links.
 You can read my affiliate policy here.

-By 1901 it was decided that the two lights were no longer suitable, and both were discontinued when replaced by the current Portland Bill Lighthouse which came into use in 1906.
+In 1901 fifteen ships were wrecked, and Trinity House decided that the two lights, 1,509ft apart, were no longer suitable.
+The High and Low Lights were discontinued when replaced by the present Portland Bill Lighthouse in 1906.